pbloem/gestalt.ink/autoencoders.md

 Preliminaries:
 **Neural networks**

 **Autoencoders** are neural networks arranged in an hourglass shape.
+They are used for dimensionality reduction, representation learning and generative modeling.

+# Autoencoders

-They look like this:
+A basic autoencoder looks like this:

 -- img